 We will be using microphones to enhance the sound.
 Usually, opera is not amplified when in an indoor or purpose-built venue, but gentle amplification is needed outdoors.

 No, there will not be an interval.
-The approximate running time of the show is 25 minutes.
+The approximate running time of the show is 30 minutes.

 Please check the venue or local council websites for full listings of the nearest car parking facilities for your chosen venue.

 There will be clear pathways marked through the performance area to guide you to the exit should you need to leave during the performance.

 No, refreshments will not be available, however there may be local outlets selling refreshments, depending on the location.
 Drinks can be consumed within the seating area and during the performance but we ask you to refrain from eating.
 Please be responsible and dispose of all litter in the nearby bins.

-If you are unable to attend your chosen performance, please email firstname.lastname@example.org as soon as possible so that we can reallocate your ticket and issue you with a refund.
+If you are unable to attend your chosen performance for any reason, please email firstname.lastname@example.org by 4pm the day before the performance so that we can reallocate your ticket and issue you with a refund.

 If there is adverse weather, we recommend checking your emails on the day of the performance in case we need to cancel.
 Scottish Opera reserves the right to stop a performance, and the right to cancel due to unforeseen circumstances.